Configuring Management User Accounts

 100

-Read-write to all Web pages, except security-related pages (including the Local Users table) where this user has read-only privileges.
+Read-write to all Web pages, except security-related pages (including Local Users table) where this user has read-only privileges.

 Access to only the device's folders containing the CDRs and SDRs (i.e., /cdr, /cdr-gw, and /sdr) through SFTP.